5 Innovative Performance Management Approaches

 OKRs are just one aspect of an employee’s daily work experience.
 Meetings, coaching and training, and various other aspects all need to be managed.
 Using a dashboard allows employees to keep on top of the day’s priorities.
 They also make it simpler for managers and team leaders to monitor individuals, teams, and departments.

-Continuous performance management requires continuous conversations.
+A continuous performance management process requires continuous conversations.
 One2one check-ins are the most effective way to keep these conversations going.
 They can be easily scheduled through performance management software to make sure no sessions are overlooked.
 By conducting one2one check-ins on a regular basis, managers and employees can keep on top of any performance-related issues which need to be addressed.

 Performance management tools are a powerful way to collect large amounts of data covering a wide range of metrics.
 But this can sometimes be overwhelming.
 Using data analytics and reporting allows users to observe trends and monitor drops in performance.
 Additional insights can be gathered from HR, linking employee performance to attendance and absence.